Allen022007/19AI307_JAVA/Module-03/DAY-3/README.md

 5. Use the `replace()` method to replace characters from index 1 to 3 with "Java"
 6. Print the modified string using `sb.toString()`
 7. End
 ## PROGRAM:
  ```
 /*
-Program to implement a String Builder using Java
+Program to implement a variable and operators using Java
-Developed by: Kavinraja D
+Developed by: Allen Johnston Ozario W
-RegisterNumber: 212222240047
+RegisterNumber: 212224110004
 */
 ```